anvarnarz/ML-clustering-kl-properties-vs-venues/README.md

 # Kuala Lumpur Neighborhood Analysis using Machine Learning Clustering algorithm
-In this project we will compare different neighborhoods of Kuala Lumpur based on Real estate prices, types, sizes and venues around the neighborhood.
+In this project we will compare different neighborhoods of Kuala Lumpur based on Real estate dataset (property prices, types, sizes) and venues around the neighborhood.

 # Introduction